I've been an online writer for over nine years. My articles often focus on classical music, pet care, and classic books.

 Dr. Mark, U of Missouri Veterinary Medicine grad with 40+ years of experience with dogs, exotics and livestock

 Natural and Vegan-Friendly Flea Control for Dogs

-We all love our pets, and want to see them thrive, and we hate to see them itching.
+We all love our pets and want to see them thrive, and we hate to see them itching.
 Not only that, but pet fleas will bite humans, too!
-However, if you read the instructions on flea control products for pets carefully, you will see warning signs such as:
+However, if you read the instructions on flea control products for pets carefully, you will see warning signs.

 - "Avoid contact with skin."

 - "This product is toxic to fish, birds, and other wildlife."